 A New Southeast Asian Subsea Cable: Hawaiki Nui

 BW Group purchased the Hawaiki cable in July, 2021 from the Hawaiki Submarine Cable Limited Partnership.
 The Partnership's original plan was to build a sister cable known as Hawaiki Nui (Great Hawaiki).
 BW, a Singapore company, has pursued this idea and finally signed earlier this year a Memorandum Of Understanding with TELIN, the international cable subsidiary of the Indonesian PTT.
 The MOU is really the partnership or consortium agreement and typically only happens once funding has been secured and all parties are fully onboard.
-It is the point of no return.
 The fact that Hawaiki Nui cable was announced in 2021 and just achieved the critical MOU milestone tells me that it has been very difficult to get this project off the ground.
-My speculation is that the cable will be very expensive because it requires deep burial in such shallow waters; moreover, very expensive marine survey is a necessity.
-Furthermore, the cable's route requires Indonesia permitting, which has been a nightmare for other projects venturing into its territorial waters.
-Investor hesitation is only natural given the big price tag, lots of competing projects such as Subco's new cable connecting Australia's underbelly to Singapore and potential permitting delays.
-Hawaiki Nui will have 12 fibre pairs with an aggregate design capacity of 240 Tbps.
+My speculation is that the cable's estimated cost is very high because it requires deep burial in the shallow waters of Indonesia; moreover, a very thorough and expensive marine survey is also necessary.
+Another challenge is that the cable's route requires Indonesia government permitting, which has been a nightmare for other projects venturing into its territorial waters.
+As a result Investor hesitation is only natural given the big price tag, lots of competing projects such as Subco's new cable connecting Australia's underbelly to Singapore and the potential permitting delays.
+Hawaiki Nui will have 12 fibre pairs with an design capacity of 240 Tbps.
 Telstra has been able to keep Layer 1 prices high into Australia, but the combined impact of scrappy Subco, the new Google cable (Australia Connect) that uses Christmas Island as a hop to reach Singapore, and Nui Hawaiki, could slam transport prices.
 It seems almost inevitable to me given that Australia has only 30 million people.
+Transport prices will undoubtedly fall sharply once these cables go live.

 Comments